BCerecer/technical-interview/coding_cheatsheet.md

 	- | =  OR = if 1 of them is 1, result is 1
 	- ^ = XOR = eXclusive OR = only 1 when different bits
 	- ~ = NOT = negation = opposite of current bits
-	- signed integer = when integer right digit =
+	- signed integer = when left bit indicates that number is negative if it has 1, or positive if 0
 	- 2's Comp = For positive numbers, left bit=0; other bits same
 				 For negative numbers, left bit=1; write absolute value in bits; NOT bits; add 1 bit; `~n+1`
 	- >> 1 = Shift all bits 1 space to right = / 2
 	- >> 2 = Shift all bits 2 space to right = / 4
 	- << 3 = Shift all bits 3 space to right = * 8
+	- >>> unsigned shift
+	- >> 	signed shift